What are Scleral Lenses?

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

 If you are interested, contact Lux Vision and Optical to find out if scleral lenses are right for you.
-Our staff helps patients from all over Worthington and Dublin, Ohio, and Dr. Erin Papp will provide a comprehensive evaluation and the highest level of care.
+Our staff helps patients from all over Powell and Lewis Center, Ohio, and Dr. Erin Papp will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision